 The most beautiful thing about First Communion is it’s all about your child.
 Make it a memorable event by adding meaningful touches that they will always remember.

-Another idea is to display a First Communion milestone poster.
+Start by displaying a First Communion milestone poster.
 This poster design tells your guests about your child.
 It features the event information, godparents, prayers and their favorite Bible verse.
 They also serve as a beautiful photo prop.
 You can find these posters in our shop here.

 A lot has happened to your child since Baptism.
 Set up a photo table to display how much they’ve grown.
 Choose photos from when they were a baby, Baptism and throughout the years since then.
 Guests always love reminiscing and if you have a lot of out of town guests, they will appreciate seeing how much your child has grown.